Discord-Resources-Wiki/Discord-Resources-Wiki/wiki/contribution.md

 title: Contribution
 sidebar_position: 3
 slug: /contribution
-description: A list of tons of useful discord resources and utilities for all types of users, from beginners to power users.
+description: A list of tons of useful Discord resources and utilities for all types of users, from beginners to power users.
 ---

 ```mdx-code-block